spirali/haydi/docs/source/cnfs.rst

 The bijection between objects in the last case cannot exists.
 The first tuple represents a pair of the same object and "renaming" a0 to anything else preserves this property.
-The second one represents a pair of two different atoms (even from the same ASet) and any renaming cannot achieve the property of the first one (any mapping containing ``a0 -> a0; a1 -> a0`` is not bijective)
+The second one represents a pair of two different atoms (even from the same USet) and any renaming cannot achieve the property of the first one (any mapping containing ``a0 -> a0; a1 -> a0`` is not bijective)

-Atoms from different ASets
+Atoms from different USets
 --------------------------

-Two atoms from different ASets cannot be renamed to each other; i.e. they are never isomorphic.
-It can be seen as each ASet and its atoms have a different color.
+Two atoms from different USets cannot be renamed to each other; i.e. they are never isomorphic.
+It can be seen as each USet and its atoms have a different color.

-    >>> a0, a1 = hd.ASet(2, "a")
+    >>> a0, a1 = hd.USet(2, "a")
-    >>> b0, b1 = hd.ASet(2, "b")
+    >>> b0, b1 = hd.USet(2, "b")

     >>> hd.is_isomorphic(a0, b0)  # doctest: +SKIP
     False  # Map containing a0 -> b0 is not allowed